Ibaslogic/Ibaslogic/src/posts/2020-05-26-react-context-api/react-context-api.md

 It should work as expected.

-## Performance Issue with React Context API
+## Performance Issue With React Context API

 React context is known for re-rendering components that consume the context data every time the `value` prop changes in the context.